MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/1-intro/readme.md

 > [!div class="checklist"]
 >
 > * Learn about the Power Query SDK Test Framework
-> * Goals for creating the test framework
+> * Goals for creating the Test Framework
 > * Summary of the reference guide

 ## Overview of Power Query SDK Test Framework